-The initial consciousness arising in the physical form of the next life is also empty.
+The initial consciousness arising on the form body of the next life is also empty.
 Created karmic actions are also empty.
 The body consciousness is also empty.
-If I also cease this dharma, this very cessation is empty.
-Is there a real cessation?
-Is there a principle of this dharma's cessation?
+If I were to extinguish this dharma, this very act of extinguishing is itself empty.
+Is there a true extinguishing dharma?
+Is there a fixed principle for the cessation of this dharma?
 No, it is empty.
 The arising of consciousness in the next life, the arising itself is also empty.
-Is there a fixed, unchanging principle or rule of arising?
+Is there an unchanging principle or rule for arising?
 No, it is empty.
-All dharmas arise just like this.
-We cycle in the six realms, being human, deva, animal, hungry ghost – this samsara is also empty.
-If samsara were not empty, one should cycle forever, unable to attain liberation, unable to become a Buddha; spiritual practice would be useless.
-The fact that we can cease samsara, can depart from samsara, demonstrates that samsara is empty; it is not that there truly exists an indestructible dharma of samsara.
+All phenomena arise just like this.
+We cycle in the six realms, becoming humans, devas, animals, hungry ghosts—this samsara is also empty.
+If samsara were not empty, one should cycle forever, unable to attain liberation, unable to become a Buddha, rendering spiritual practice useless.
+The fact that we can cease samsara, can transcend samsara, demonstrates that samsara is empty; there is no real, indestructible dharma of samsara.
 We ourselves are not real, so how could there be a real dharma of samsara?
-There is not.
-All is empty; all is illusory.
+There is not; all is empty, all is illusory.

 0